 This perspective is exactly what the Water Basics pillar is designed to provide: Water Basics: Understanding Tap Water Quality at Home.

-Should I test my water because my plumbing is old?
+Should I test my water if I have older plumbing?